- Normal precautions

 The Government of Japan has also suspended single entry and multiple entry visas issued by their Embassies in a large number of countries.
 These measures have been applied to different countries at different times.
 Further information on these measures can also be found on the website of the Japanese Ministry of Foreign Affairs.

-In relation to entry procedures from November 2007, in accordance with a partial amendment to the Immigration Control and Refugee Recognition Act, all foreign visitors entering Japan will be fingerprinted and digitally photographed during entry procedures.
+In addition to COVID-19 related entry requirements (see Overview section) there are other requirements for entry to Japan.
+In accordance with a partial amendment to the Immigration Control and Refugee Recognition Act, from November 2007, all foreign visitors entering Japan will be fingerprinted and digitally photographed during entry procedures.

 Those refusing to be fingerprinted or photographed will be denied entry to Japan.
 Persons under the age of 16, special status permanent residents and those performing actions which would be performed by those with a status of residence, "diplomat" or "official government business" will be exempt from these procedures.
 Full information may be found on the website of the Immigration Bureau, Ministry of Justice.

-There is an ongoing outbreak of a novel coronavirus known as COVID-19.
 There is a heightened risk of sustained local transmission of COVID-19 in Japan.
+See Overview section for further details.
 If you are in Japan, you should monitor developments regularly and follow the advice of national, prefectural and local authorities.

 For information in English from the Japanese Ministry of Health, please see the following link: https://www.mhlw.go.jp/stf/seisakunitsuite/bunya/newpage_00032.html